qwerith/Weather-Project/readme.md

 * Weather data caching :package:

 App is based on Flask framework, Postgresql DB.
 Mailing is preformed using smtplib, note that current default send time is 5:00 am UTC.
 Application provides visual info about cloud coverage, precipitation, temperature by placing particular layers over map using [Leaflet][4] library.
 Aside from account credentials storage, postgres is used to store cache, thus diminishing number of calls to the OWM API.
+Note that app was made for desktop usage.

 #### Here is [live demo](https://qweatherapp.herokuapp.com)